kentcdodds/old-kentcdodds.com/content/blog/how-i-teach/index.md

 Teaching and learning are not easy.
 It takes a lot of work.
 But if you take some time to learn how to learn, it might just make you a more effective learner and teacher.
+Unfortunately, due to the limited time that I have when I'm teaching (normally only a day or two), some of the principles can't be applied as well as others, but adapting and applying the principles I learned from Make It Stick has been the most effective way to teach and ensure the retention of what I teach.
 I hope this was helpful to you.
 Good luck!